-This series will be a brief study on several chapters from the Book of Matthew that I believe speak volumes for the time in which we are living.
+This series will be a brief study on several chapters from the Book of Matthew.
+These chapters speak volumes for the time in which we are living.
 God is a God of love, grace, justice, righteousness and mercy.
-His just in all His ways He is patient with us, not wanting anyone to perish, but everyone to come to repentance (2 Peter 3:9).
+He is just in all His ways.
+He is patient with us.
+He does not want anyone to perish, but everyone to come to repentance (2 Peter 3:9).

 A biblical prophet, it has been said, is not one who sees into the future, as stargazers and crystal ball readers purport to do.
 Rather, he’s one who sees things in the present that others are blind to.
 And a prophet is one who warns us of what will happen in the future if we don’t mend our ways.